cereallarceny/mac-dev-setup/README.md

 ## Atom

-Go to [atom.io](https://atom.io/) and download Atom.
+Go to [atom.io](https://atom.io/) and download Atom or run the following command:

+    $ brew cask install atom

 Suggested packages for installation are the following:

  - autoclose-html
  - autocomplete-plus